freedomofpress/securedrop/docs/upgrade_to_tails_3x.rst

 Starting with SecureDrop version 0.4, we require users update to Tails version 3.0 or later.
 Upgrading Tails from 2.x to 3.x must be done manually.
-This guide will show you how to upgrade each Tails USB stick used your SecureDrop instance.
+This guide will show you how to upgrade each Tails USB stick used in your SecureDrop instance.

 What you need
 -------------